 The OSGi Alliance Liaison Executive Committee is chartered with the mission to establish and manage relationships with third parties on behalf of the OSGi Alliance and its members.
 Liaison organizations include standards development organizations, open source foundations and projects, educational institutions, other alliances and associations, and government entities.

-By establishing a formal liaison with the OSGi Alliance, organizations can communicate with our expert groups to develop requirements to eventually become part of standardized OSGi specifications, following our processes.
-For additional information, please contact Rouzbeh Farhoumand, committee chairman, at firstname.lastname@example.org.
+Liaisons are a formal relationship between a third party organization and the OSGi Alliance.
+Executing a Liaison Agreement allows organizations to communicate with our expert groups to develop requirements to eventually become part of standardized OSGi specifications, following our processes.

 The Broadband Forum, a non-profit industry organization, is focused on engineering smarter and faster broadband networks.
 The Forum’s flagship TR-069 CPE WAN Management Protocol has now exceeded 350 million installations worldwide.
 Their work defines best practices for global networks, enables new revenue-generating service and content delivery, establishes technology migration strategies, engineers critical device, service & development management tools, in the home and business IP networking infrastructure